Listen to this blog

 Besides, it will help you mend content gaps and prevent you from missing your content’s mark (or a deadline!).

 When you start organizing your content topics with your team, the chances are that new concepts will start popping out, and you will end up with a plethora of new ideas.
 This’ll help you select better topics and reserve some for later use.

 By monitoring and analyzing your audience’s engagement and feedback, you’ll gain valuable insights into their preferences which you can later apply to your content and adjust accordingly.

 The 3 Cs of content marketing might as well be consistency, consistency, and consistency.
 The key to always being on your audience’s radar is offering them educational, relevant, and entertaining content day after day.

 Irregular posting leads to an out-of-sight-out-of-mind kind of scenario no matter how much your audience likes your writing efforts.

 You can make use of a social media calendar tool to keep things in check.

 Sometimes, you can indeed wing it, but that’s not a method that will work in the long run.
 When you’re in a hurry to publish something, you might fail to check if it’s a repetitive topic covered beforehand.

 Similarly, randomly picked topics that don’t resonate with your audience also hurt your engagement.
-However, a planned social media content calendar will allow you to spot such blunders, so you only publish fresh and relevant content.
+However, a plan to organize social media content calendar will allow you to spot such blunders so you only publish fresh and relevant content.